-Does your Horse have Symptoms of Gastric Issues ?
+Does your Horse have signs of stomach problems?

 If your horse has a poor appetite, soft droppings, dull hair or is irritable they could have gastric issues.
-It is important to know all of the signs of gastric issues so that you can lower your vet bills by preventing gastric ulcers developing.
+It is important to know all of the signs of gastric issues so that you can lower your costs.

 Gastric Issues are Common in Horses